department-of-veterans-affairs/va.gov-team/teams/vsa/teams/disability-experience/team-docs/Release Plans/Toxic Exposure Release Plan.md

         - Refer to [troubleshooting SOP document for details](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/blob/master/teams/benefits/scripts/526/TREX/DEBUG/SOP-Toxic-Exposure-Lighthouse-Form526-Submission-Troubleshooting.md) on how remediate form data

 #### Rollout Planning
-- Desired date range: Aug 6 - Aug ? (come back to this)
+- Desired date range: Aug 15 - Sept 11
 - How will you make the product available in production while limiting the number of users who can find/access it: Flipper
 - What metrics-based criteria will you look at before advancing rollout to the next stage ("success criteria")?:
   - % of [normal](https://vagov.ddog-gov.com/s/f327ad72-c02a-11ec-a50a-da7ad0900007/bi4-785-p5z), [backup](https://vagov.ddog-gov.com/s/f327ad72-c02a-11ec-a50a-da7ad0900007/6ek-k9t-7d7), failsafe (come back to this) path rates are the same or less than what we have currently